ProjectsGm2/Gm2-Category-Sort/README.md

 ## Rewrite Rules

 Alternate bases let you map additional URL segments to your main product category structure.
-These should **not** repeat the leading segment from **WooCommerce → Settings → Permalinks → Product permalinks**.
-Using the same segment causes the plugin’s product rule to overlap WooCommerce’s own product links which can break individual product pages.
-Choose a different segment or disable the product rule if you must reuse that slug.
+These should **not** repeat the leading segment from **WooCommerce → Settings → Permalinks → Product permalinks** because the plugin’s product rule would overlap WooCommerce’s own product links and could break individual product pages.
+If an alternate base does match that segment, the plugin automatically skips its product rule and registers only a low‑priority category rule so WooCommerce continues handling product URLs for that base.
+After saving changes, visit **Settings → Permalinks** to flush your rules and apply the updates.

 ## Usage
 1. Edit a WooCommerce shop or archive page with Elementor.